microsoft/GraphEngine/doc/DataAccess/LINQ.md

 necessarily consecutive).
-These are all the conditional filters applied onto the native cells(without projection into other types), so we combine them together as `W1 and W2 and ... and Wn` and regard this expression as a whole. {{site.name}} then examines the expression and aggregates `String.Contains` invocations on cell fields into a expression tree.
+These are all the conditional filters applied onto the native cells(without projection into other types), so we combine them together as `W1 and W2 and ... and Wn` and regard this expression as a whole.
+GE then examines the expression and aggregates `String.Contains` invocations on cell fields into a expression tree.
 All the expressions under a `NOT` operator are ignored.
 This is because making a substring query then obtain its